 eCommerce stores have two basic strategies to help people find their products online: purchase ads or improve search rankings.
 The most cost-effective option is search engine optimization (SEO).
 And while it takes time and effort to make organic search work for your business, it costs a lot less long-term than a paid ad strategy.

 Successful SEO focuses on your products.
 Why?
 Because, in most cases, people who are ready to buy — the people you hope will find your site — search for the products they’re looking for.
-If someone is looking for facial cream, they’re not going to type “makeup” or “beauty products” into a search engine.
+If someone’s looking for facial cream, they’re not going to type “makeup” or “beauty products” into a search engine.
 They’ll type something like “facial cream,” “face lotion,” “skin lotion,” or “facial ointment.”
 For your products to show up in search results, your product pages need to be built around specific, buyer-optimized keywords related to what you sell.

-Below, you’ll find specific strategies to accomplish this and help shoppers find your products through organic search.
+Below, you’ll find detailed strategies to accomplish this and help shoppers find your products through organic search.
 Block out time each week to work through the entire list; it will be well worth the time you invest.